 Check-in online before arriving to airport

-Passengers can check in online starting 24 hours (usually) before departure.
-Passengers will need to submit luggage to staffed counter or checked luggage stations if checking luggage.
+Passengers can usually check-in online starting 24 before departure.
+Passengers will need to submit luggage to a staffed counter or checked luggage stations if checking luggage at the airport.

 - Avoid potential check-in lines at airport

-- Print boarding pass at home (can also wait or reprint at self-service kiosk at the airport)
+- Print boarding pass at home or obtain boarding pass electronically (can also wait to reprint at self-service kiosk at the airport)

 - Select seat assignment(s) before others (if applicable)

-- Choose to get updates of possible changes to departure times leading up to flight.
+- Choose to get updates of possible changes to departure times leading up to the flight

 - Boarding times are usually between 30 minutes to an hour before scheduled take-off.

 - Your boarding pass will list the time the flight will start boarding.